ProtoSchool/roadmap/README.md

       -   Conduct UX review / usability testing to assess future needs around user interface, accessibility, and responsive design
       -   Improve clarity of relationship between lessons and tutorials through typography, consistent naming, and improved navigation
       -   Enable labeling, sorting, or filtering of tutorials by subject matter (product/protocol)   (&olarr;)
-        -   Improve branding and visual design, including iconography and diagrams
+        -   Improve branding and visual design, including iconography and diagrams (&olarr;)
         -   Offer learner the option to view the solution to a challenge (&check;)
         -   Enable enhanced metadata by page to support social sharing